01 Prepare: Preparation Material

 Starting with this lesson, we are going to practice writing programs—the step-by-step instructions for the computer—and we are going to start with simple ones.
 We will start by displaying words on the screen and have the user type responses in a text window.
 While not nearly as glamorous as the professional apps you see around you, the fundamentals are the same.
 These simple programs will help you develop skills you need to create more powerful and more exciting applications as you continue to learn.

 Please watch the following videos that introduce the idea of writing programs.
-While you are watching, you might want to pause the videos and follow along by typing the same code on your computer.
+While you are watching, you should pause the videos and follow along by typing the same code on your computer.
 The demos they walk through will be very similar to the assignments you have this week.

 Next Steps